-When it comes to location, the highest average paycheck ($98K annually) can be spotted in Appleton, Wisc.; Dallas, Texas ($96K), Atlanta, Ga. ($84K), and Neenah, Wisc. (approximately $83K) are the next top-paying cities.
-Expected earnings are below average (about $55K) in Roswell, Ga., one of the lowest-paid cities.
-By state, Kimberly Clark Corp pays its Texas employees the most; the pay rate there is around $100K per year.
+When it comes to location, the highest average paycheck ($130K annually) can be spotted in Dallas, Texas; Roswell, Ga. ($105K), Atlanta, Ga. ($90K), and Appleton, Wisc. (approximately $89K) are the next top-paying cities.
+On the lower end is Alpharetta, Ga. at about $47K.
+By state, Kimberly Clark Corp pays its Texas employees the most; the pay rate there is around $97K per year.

 Years of Experience